yp326-droid/TACA_AML_db/README.md

 ## Limitations
 1. Copy number alteration (CNA), DNA methylation, and RPKM RNA-seq data were excluded
 2. The gene expression SQL insert file exceeds GitHub's 100MB file size limit and must be regenerated locally
-3. The virtual machine environment used to construct and host the database cannot be provided due to authorization and licensing restrictions.
+3. The virtual machine environment used to construct and host the database cannot be provided due to authorization and licensing restrictions
+4. SQL scripts were stored in .txt format instead of standard .sql files